Updated April 16, 2021

 It is important to understand the species-specific needs of your residents, as well as to consider their individual needs.
 An example of a species-specific understanding acknowledges that ducks are very motivated to forage for their food and swim, bathe, and feed in water.

-Many studies regarding enrichment for domestic birds have focused on chickens, including some showing that chickens are stimulated by visual enrichment, particularly those involving movement.
+Many studies regarding enrichment for domesticated birds have focused on chickens, including some showing that chickens are stimulated by visual enrichment, particularly those involving movement.
 While there is some information specifically on duck enrichment, there is quite a lot more for chickens.
 That being the case, many of the suggestions included in this article have been modified from informational resources for chickens.

 When developing an enrichment plan for residents, it is important to consider the types of behavior in which you are hoping to see an increase or decrease.
 For example, if you are hoping to reduce feather-picking, there are particular enrichment options that are ideal for that, such as tying a bunching of white string to an accessible part of their living space.
 Do you want to increase exploratory behavior?
 Novel objects and nutritional foraging enrichment may be better suited in this case.
 We know you likely have your hands full managing a sanctuary; developing an enrichment plan for species, particular groupings, and individuals could potentially help you safe time and money in the future!